atrotter0/rpg-group-project/README.md

 ## Description

 An RPG click adventure built with JavaScript, jQuery, & Bootstrap!
-This project was built in 3 days for the Epicodus Intro to Programming Week 5 Group Project.
+This project was built for the Epicodus Intro to Programming Week 5 Group Project.

 Features:
 * Character customization